 If you aren’t sure which category to select, you may want to customize your categories.
 And if that transaction used up more money than you had in a category (gasp!), it’s time to head to the budget and use Rule Three.

 Make transaction entry even easier by creating Scheduled Transactions.
 They'll automatically drop into your account register on whatever frequency you choose.
-They serve the dual purpose of quick entry for frequent or recurring transactions and as a reminder for those not-so-frequent ones (looking at you car insurance!) you tend to forget.
+They serve the dual purpose of quick entry for frequent or repeating transactions and as a reminder for those not-so-frequent ones (looking at you car insurance!) you tend to forget.
 Win-win!

 There are two ways to import transactions.
 One option is to link your account in YNAB with your real-world account—which will allow you to import transactions once they clear.

 If your bank isn't supported, you'd rather not link them, or the connection is currently down, don't worry — we got you. 💪

 You can download a file from your bank and drag-and-drop it right into your YNAB account register.